Incorporating Community into Mobility Program Design

-Embracing inclusivity in global mobility allows companies to tap into a broader talent pool, which not only enhances diversity within a company, but also brings an assortment of perspectives and innovation to the organization.
-Mobility policies successful in incorporating these principles provide flexible support that acknowledges the individual needs of the employee and family.
-Inclusive policies offer relocation packages that support diverse family structures, including same-sex couples, single parents, or multigenerational households.
+Global mobility is an important component of talent management and community and belonging-based strategies.
+Embracing the concept of community in global mobility allows companies to tap into a broader talent pool, which brings an assortment of perspectives and innovation to the organization.
+Successful mobility policies incorporate these principles and provide flexible support that acknowledges the individual needs of the employee and family.
+Belonging-based policies offer relocation packages that support varied family structures, including same-sex couples, single parents, or multigenerational households.
 They may also include support for dual-career couples, assistance with unique community needs, or access to specialized education services.

-When evaluating a relocation program through the lens of inclusive principles, Cornerstone recommends companies consider the following:
+When evaluating a relocation program through the lens of community and belonging, Cornerstone recommends companies consider the following:

-When evaluating or redesigning mobility programs for improved inclusivity, begin by ensuring that relocation opportunities provided by your company align with its DEI principles.
-Relocation programs that are accessible to all qualified candidates promote fairness, equity, and inclusivity.
+When evaluating or redesigning mobility programs for an improved sense of community, begin by ensuring that relocation opportunities align with company principles.
+Relocation programs that are available to all qualified candidates promote fairness, impartiality, and accessibility.
 Understand what obstacles may prevent your key talent from accepting a relocation or assignment to ensure your program has flexibility to address individual needs.
 Policy information should also be visible and transparent to candidates.
 A candidate may disqualify themselves from an opportunity simply based on their perception of a potential challenge without understanding the support available to them.
 While the company may not be able to address every issue, solutions may be available that the candidate hasn’t considered.

 Ensure hiring managers are familiar with relocation or assignment policies and processes so they can discuss available support with qualified potential candidates regardless of the candidate’s background or personal needs.
 Regular training and education of hiring managers can help address and counter unconscious bias in hiring decisions, especially when global mobility is on the table.

 Ensure that relocation policies recognize domestic partnerships, whether same or opposite sex, where possible.
 Avoid language that assumes that family begins with a traditional married opposite sex couple.
 Many companies now use “spouse / partner” in recognition of non-married but committed relationships.
-It’s also important to avoid negative terminology such as “trailing” spouse/partner and instead refer to the “accompanying” spouse / partner.
+It’s also important to avoid terminology with negative connotations such as “trailing” spouse / partner and instead refer to the “accompanying” spouse / partner.

 Similarly, those relocating with a family size of one may not refer to themselves as single.
-They could be separated, widowed, divorced, etc. Often, the policy’s structure benefits based on the employee being single or married.
-Consider using terms like unaccompanied, employee plus one, etc. instead of single or married.
+They could be separated, widowed, divorced, etc. Avoid structuring policy benefits based on the employee’s status being “single” or “married”.
+It is recommended to use terms such as "unaccompanied" or "employee plus one" rather than "single" or "married" in program documentation.

-Mobility programs should also recognize that there may be other adults in a household that are dependent upon the employee beyond the spouse / partner.
+To continue to foster belonging, mobility programs should also recognize that there may be other adults in a household that are dependent upon the employee beyond the spouse / partner.
 This could be a parent or other relative living with the employee or an adult child with impairments.
 Consider including all household members dependent upon the employee in program coverage.
 If cost or age limitations apply to specific benefits, clearly state the limitations in policy documentation to help set employee expectations.
-Employees or their partners with shared custody of children may require additional flexibility, especially when considering temporary assignments.
-Examples of inclusive benefits are additional home leaves, or trips for dependent children remaining at home to travel to the host location.
+Consider employees or their partners with shared custody of children may require additional flexibility, especially when considering temporary assignments.
+Examples of community-based benefits are additional home leaves, or trips for dependent children remaining at home to travel to the host location.
 Again, cost or age limitations can apply.

-Recognizing diverse family structures and providing accessible and flexible benefits can make it easier for employees to accept a relocation or assignment.
+Recognizing varied family structures and providing accessible and flexible benefits can make it easier for employees to accept a relocation or assignment.

 Family Transition Assistance